 NecstGen is open to the world and supports academic, small, and large industrial therapy developers to translate research and early-stage clinical programs into treatments for patients.
 One of NecstGen’s primary aims is to support the development of therapeutics for orphan diseases that may be underserved but are nevertheless catastrophic to people who suffer from them.

 NecstGen is a mission-driven CDMO owned by Leiden University Medical Center (LUMC).
 This large-scale investment to support academia and industry was undertaken to address the barriers to entry for the creation of next-generation therapeutics, including:

 - Investment: The high cost of capital equipment, facilities, research, and development.

 - Limited capacity: Market availability of development and manufacturing slots.

 - Intellectual property: Complex ownership and control of the technologies required to realise new therapies successfully.

 Leiden and The Netherlands

-Being situated in Leiden brings unique opportunities for NECSTGEN and its partners.
-Leiden Bio Science park is the 5th largest life science cluster in Europe.
+Being situated in Leiden has unique opportunities for NecstGen and its partners.
+Leiden Bio Science Park is one of the largest life science clusters in Europe.
 Leiden is a clinical, biotechnological, and pharmaceutical hub ideally positioned as a gateway to Europe and the world.